-Form of a Declaration of Security between a ship and a port facility\
+Form of a Declaration of Security between a ship and a port facility

-DECLARATION OF SECURITY

-Name of Ship:

-Port of Registry:

-IMO Number:

-Name of Port Facility:

-This Declaration of Security is valid fro following activities , for the

-(list the activiti ies with relevant details)

-under the following security levels

-Security level(s) for the ship:

-Security level(s) for the port facility:

-The port facility and ship agree to the follow compliance with the requirements of Part A and of Port Facilities.

-The affixing of the initials of the SSO or PFSO under these columns indicates that the activity will be done, in accordance with relevant approved plan, by

-Activity The port facility: The ship:

-Ensuring the performance of all security duties 4

-Monitoring restricted areas to ensure that only authorized personnel have access a .

-Controlling access to the port facility

-Controlling access to the ship

-Monitoring of the port facility, including berthing areas and areas surrounding the ship
+DECLARATION OF SECURITY Name of Ship: Port of Registry: IMO Number: Name of Port Facility: This Declaration of Security is valid from until, for the following activities (list the activities with relevant details) under the following security levels Security level(s) for the ship: Security level(s) for the port facility: The port facility and ship agree to the following security measures and responsibilities to ensure compliance with the requirements of Part A of the International Code for the Security of Ships and of Port Facilities.
+The affixing of the initials of the SSO or PFSO under these columns indicates that the activity will be done, in accordance with relevant approved plan, by Activity The port facility: The ship: Ensuring the performance of all security duties Monitoring restricted areas to ensure that only authorized personnel have access Controlling access to the port facility Controlling access to the ship Monitoring of the port facility, including berthing areas and areas surrounding the

-\ This form of Declaration of Security is for use between a ship and a port facility.
+This form of Declaration of Security is for use between a ship and a port facility.
 If the Declaration of Security is to cover two ships this model should be appropriately modified.

-The state of the s

 Monitoring of the ship, including berthing areas and areas surrounding the ship

-Handling of cargo a
+Handling of cargo

 Delivery of ship's stores

 Handling unaccompanied baggage

 Controlling the embarkation of persons and their effects

 Ensuring that security communication is readily available between the ship and port facility

-port facility and the ship during the specified Part A of Code that will be implemented in a their approved plan or the specific arrangement t security measures and arrangements for both the activities meet the provisions of chapter XI-2 and accordance with the provisions already stipulated in the agreed to and set out in the attached annex.
+port facility and the ship during the specifie Part A of Code that will be implemented in their approved plan or the specific arrangement at security measures and arrangements for both the d activities meet the provisions of chapter XI-2 and accordance with the provisions already stipulated in ents agreed to and set out in the attached annex.

 Dated at on the

-Signed for and on behalf of
+Signed for r and on behalf of

 the port facility: the ship:

 (Signature of Port Facility Security Officer) (Signature of Master or Ship Security Officer)

 Name and title of person who signed

 Name: Name:

 Title: Title:

-(to be comple act Details eted as appropriate) ne radio channels or frequencies to be used)
+(to be comp tact Details leted as appropriate) the radio channels or frequencies to be used)

 for the port facility: for the ship:

 Port Facility Master

 Port Facility Security Officer Ship Security Officer

 Company

 Company Security Officer